AdobeDocs/commerce-contributor/src/pages/guides/maintainers/index.md

 - guides/v2.4/contributor-guide/maintainers.html
 ---

-Magento trusts our active community members to review pull requests and accept or reject proposed code changes.
+Adobe trusts our active community members to review pull requests and accept or reject proposed code changes.
 [Community Maintainers](https://magento.com/magento-contributors#maintainers) take part in discussions, reviews, and help process pull requests.

 ## Who becomes a Maintainer?

 When considering new maintainers, we look for contributors who have shown a propensity for:

--  Contributing good and accepted code to multiple Magento projects, including fixes for issues and new features
+-  Contributing good and accepted code to multiple projects, including fixes for issues and new features
 -  Participating in discussions in our development projects, including the [architecture](https://github.com/magento/architecture) and [backlog](https://github.com/magento/backlog) projects
 -  Reviewing and discussing pull requests from other contributors
--  Helping other contributors with complex decisions and questions, like architecture questions, and providing advice according to [Magento technical guidelines](https://devdocs.magento.com/guides/v2.4/coding-standards/technical-guidelines.html)
+-  Helping other contributors with complex decisions and questions, like architecture questions, and providing advice according to [technical guidelines](https://devdocs.magento.com/guides/v2.4/coding-standards/technical-guidelines.html)

 ## Maintainer activities

 Maintainers take part in these main activities:

 -  Review pull request descriptions to make sure that they are meaningful and contain all required details; expedites pull request delivery without requiring additional clarification from contributors
--  Review pull requests according to [Magento technical guidelines](https://devdocs.magento.com/guides/v2.4/coding-standards/technical-guidelines.html)
+-  Review pull requests according to [technical guidelines](https://devdocs.magento.com/guides/v2.4/coding-standards/technical-guidelines.html)
 -  Avoid [backward incompatible changes](backward-compatible-development/) in proposed changes
 -  Make sure all new code is covered with appropriate unit, integration, and functional tests
 -  Review issue descriptions to make sure that they are meaningful and provide clear reproduction steps